-(h)

-"Ethics Commission" shall mean the San Francisco Ethics Commission.
+(h) "Ethics Commission" shall mean the San Francisco Ethics Commission.

-(i) "Executive Director" shall mean the Executive Director of the EthicsCommission, or the Executive Director's designee.
+(i) "Executive Director" shall mean the Executive Director of the Ethics Commission, or the Executive Director's designee.

-(j) "Individual Expenditure Ceiling" shall mean the expenditure ceiling established for each individual candidate for Mayor who has been certified by the Ethics Commission as eligible to receive public funds under this Chapter.
+(j) "Individual Expenditure Ceiling" shall mean the expenditure ceiling established for each individual candidate for Mayor or the Board of Supervisors who has been certified by the Ethics Commission as eligible to receive public funds under this Chapter.

-(k)(i) "Matching contribution" shall mean a contribution up to \$500, that is made by an individual, other than the candidate, who is a resident of San Francisco.
+(k) "Matching contribution" shall mean a contribution up to \$500.00, that is made by an individual, other than the candidate, who is a resident of San Francisco.
 Matching contributions shall not include loans, contributions that are received more than 18 months before the date of the election, contributions made by the candidate's immediate family or qualifying contributions, and must comply with all requirements of this Chapter.
-Matching contributions under \$100 that are not made by written instrument must be accompanied by written documentation of the contributor's name and address.
+Matching contributions under \$100.00 that are not made by written instrument must be accompanied by written documentation of the contributor's name and address.

-(1)((k) "Measure" shall mean any City referendum, recall or ballot proposition, whether or not it qualifies for the ballot.
+(I) "Measure" shall mean any City, San Francisco Unified School District or San Francisco Community College District referendum, recall or ballot proposition, whether or not it qualifies for the ballot.

-$(\underline{m})(\underline{d})$ "Person" shall mean any individual, partnership, corporation, association, firm, committee, club or other organization or group of persons, however organized.
+(m) "Person" shall mean any individual, partnership, corporation, association, firm, committee, club or other organization or group of persons, however organized.

-(n)(m) "Qualified campaign expenditure" for candidates shall mean includes all of the following:
+(n) "Qualified campaign expenditure" for candidates includes all of the following: